MartinEarls/WINTRE-old/README.md

 Welcome to WINTRE (Windows-MITRE) Adversary Simulation Tool!

 REQUIREMENTS:
--WINTRE is built using the .NET framework, all editions of Windows 10 include the .NET framework 4.6 installed by default.
-If you wish to run the application on an older OS (Windows 7), please ensure .NET Framework v4.0 is installed.
+<br>-WINTRE is built using the .NET framework, all editions of Windows 10 include the .NET framework 4.6 installed by default.
+If you wish to run the application on an older OS (Windows 7),
+please ensure .NET Framework v4.0 is installed.

 -Visual Studio Compiler/C++ Support - Note, C++ support is built into the application assuming the VS component is installed for compilation but there is